Joe is a straight man in his twenties. Like many men, he passionately rejects astrology.

 In 2016, mental health was prime meme fodder; now, astrology memes are all over our timelines.
 Swipe through a dating app and you'll soon find a woman who's included their sign in emoji in their bio as shorthand for personality traits, likes and dislikes, and an indicator for compatibility.

 But not everyone is onboard.
-Joe is not alone in his antipathy to the cosmological boom; straight men seem to be frequently apathetic or averse to astrology.
+Joe is not alone in his antipathy to the cosmological boom; straight men seem to be frequently apathetic or adverse to astrology.
 In a 2005 Gallup UK poll, just over twice as many women in the UK believed in astrology compared to men (30 percent to 14 percent of a data pool of 1,010 people).
 A 2017 study by Pew Research Centre found that 20 percent of adult men in the US believed in astrology, compared to 37 percent of women.

-If you're a straight man with a lot of female friends, you probably tolerate astrology ("It's gotten to the point where I'm sharing Virgo memes in the group chat like 'lol, me', but I still don't like it," says Adam from Manchester).
+If you're a straight man with a lot of female friends, you probably tolerate astrology ("It's gotten to the point where I'm sharing Virgo memes in the group chat like 'lol, me', but I still don't like it," says Adam Snape from Manchester).
 And if you don't, you likely think it's a load of shit ("If you try to bring up that shit with me, I'll think you're a mindless bimbo," Tom, 25, London).
 There are obviously women and LGBTQ people who feel similarly, but why is this attitude so prevalent among straight men in particular?
 Is it because astrology is generally seen as a "women's" interest?

 A couple of the men I spoke to referenced their dads reading daily horoscopes in the tabloids, realising that any of the vague summaries could apply to them and deciding they would never return to astrology.
 "It was the first time I'd noticed something so embedded in our culture was surely just bollocks, and it sent me into a tailspin," says Sam Hill, 27, from Lincoln.